 Melanoma is the most deadly form of skin cancer.
 However, if diagnosed and removed while in its early stages it is almost 100 percent curable.
 Unfortunately, once it spreads it is difficult to treat and is frequently deadly.
 The cells that give rise to melanoma are known as melanocytes.
 These cells produce melanin, the pigment responsible for tanning and producing the color of the skin, hair and eyes.
 Typically, melanocytes occupy one out of every ten cells of the basement membrane of the skin epidermis.
 When they proliferate, they may produce freckles or moles.
 If they become malignant, they produce melanomas.

 Melanomas may have a myriad of possible appearances ranging from an irregularly colored lesion to an unremarkable beige spot.
 In general, a pigmented spot that is changing should be considered a potential melanoma and be evaluated by a dermatopathologist.
 A dermatopathologist is a physician who after completing training in either dermatology or pathology pursued additional training in accredited programs for the interpretation of skin biopsies.
 Dermatopathologists integrate the clinical information with microscopic observations of the skin biopsy taken from the patient to provide diagnostic information to the dermatologist or surgeon who will be administering treatment.
-Dr. Goldenberg is one of a select group of dermatologists who are also dermatopathologists.
+Dr. Gary Goldenberg is one of a select group of dermatologists who are also dermatopathologists.

-Dr. Goldenberg specializes in using the MelaFind device, that can help determine if a mole has a high or low risk of being a malignant melanoma skin cancer.
+Our doctors specialize in using the MelaFind device, that can help determine if a mole has a high or low risk of being a malignant melanoma skin cancer.